 A multimedia information system provides for the efficient storage and manipulation of data represented as text, images, voice, graphics and video.
 In addition, users can also periodically update the multimedia database so that information contained in it accurately reflects the real-world.
 Some multimedia systems are being extended to provide the capability of linking the various types of data in order to enable its users to have access to large amounts of related information within a short space of time either by browsing or querying the system.
-It has been found that such systems are useful for variety of applications including C4I, CAD/CAM, and air traffic control.
+It has been found that such systems are useful for variety of applications including CAI, CAD/CAM, and air traffic control.
 Although multimedia information systems have received much attention recently, methodologies for designing applications which utilize such systems have received little attention.
-Some have proposed objectoriented database management systems (OODBMS) for storing and managing multimedia data as they have been found to be more suitable for handling large objects and multimedia data such as sound and video consume considerable storage space (see for example [WOEL86]).
+Some have proposed object-oriented database management systems (OODBMS) for storing and managing multimedia data as they have been found to be more suitable for handling large objects and multimedia data such as sound and video (see for example [1]).
 Although such systems show some promise, they are not sufficient to capture all of the requirements of multimedia applications.
 For example, in many cases, voice and video data which may be stored in objects have to be synchronized when displayed.
 The constraints for synchronization are not specified in the object models.
-In addition, the semantics of multimedia applications (e.g. content and context modeling) need to be captured.

-Designing multimedia information systems applications involves (i) analyzing the requirements of the application, (ii) designing the database, the integrity constraints to be enforced, and the transactions, and (iii) designing the modules of the automated system (which automates the slice of the real world of interest).
+Designing multimedia information systems applications involves:

+- 1. analyzing the requirements of the application, - 2. designing the database, the integrity constraints to be enforced, and the transactions, and - 3. designing the modules of the automated system (which automates the slice of the real world of interest).

 The automated system may utilize a database management system to manage the database.
-Since much of the focus to date has been on using OODBMSs for managing multimedia data without paying much attention to the unique requirements of multimedia applications, a tremendous burden will be placed on the multimedia application designer when utilizing such a system for the application.
+Since much of the focus to date has been on using CODBMSs for managing multimedia data without paying much attention to the unique requirements of multimedia applications, a tremendous burden will be placed on the multimedia application designer when utilizing such a system for the application.
 It is, therefore, imperative that tools be developed to aid the designer in analyzing the requirements, designing the database, the integrity constraints, the transactions, and designing the modules of the automated system.

 An approach for the multimedia information system application design is as follows.
 The client, whose goal is to automate some slice of the real world of interest to him (such as a command and control application which involves multimedia data), defines the problem and subsequently the requirements engineer generates the requirements.
 This initial specification of the application is then given to the application designer who designs the application.
 The design process could consist of multiple stages.
-For example, the first stage could be to identify the entities of the application and the relationships between them, the next stage could be to represent the entities using some notation, the subsequent stages could include analyzing the representation for potential inconsistencies, designing the multimedia database, and designing the modules of the automated system.
+For example, the first stage could be to identify the entities of the application, the next stage could be to represent the entities using some notation, the subsequent stages could include analyzing the representation for potential inconsistencies, designing the multimedia database, and designing the modules of the automated system.
 Throughout the design process the application designer, the requirements engineer, and the client may interact with each other until a satisfactory design is obtained.
+The design process is illustrated in Figure 1.